deployKF/website/content/guides/local-quickstart.md

 The only resource you manually create is the `deploykf-app-of-apps`, this resource generates all the other `Application` resources.
 Think of it as a _"single source of truth"_ for the desired state of your platform.

-!!! steps "Step 1 - Define App-of-Apps Resource"
+!!! step "Step 1 - Define App-of-Apps Resource"

     Use the following sample as a starting point for your `deploykf-app-of-apps` resource.
     If you want to customize the platform, see the [configure deployKF](./configs.md) guide.